 Contract activity, buyers and sellers signing contracts to buy and sell homes, are the leading indicator of what we will see in future months of closed sales transactions.
-Interest rates have been on the rise for several months now so many assumed we would start to see a decline in buyer activity.
-We did not see a measurable decline in buyer activity... until July 2022.
-The number of buyers signing contracts to buy homes in July 2022 (114) was significantly lower than the number of buyers signing contracts during the past two months of July, and August followed suit with only 135 contracts signed compared to 155 and 158 during the previous two Augusts.
+Higher mortgage interest rates may have finally meaningfully subdued buyer activity as it took all the way until July 2022 for buyer activity to start slowing down.
+The number of buyers signing contracts to buy homes in July, August and September of 2022 was significantly lower than the number of buyers signing contracts during the same month last year, but October showed the largest change.
+There was a 44% decline in contract activity this October compared to last October.
+Yikes!

-Over the past several years, inventory levels have kept dipped lower.
+Over the past several years, inventory levels have kept dipping lower.
 This has not, though, been accompanied by a decline in the pace of home sales.
 So -- if just as many (or more) buyers are buying, how are they doing it if inventory levels are so low?
 They're doing it with speed.
 The pace of home sales can increase, with inventory levels declining if the median "days on market" is also declining.
 So, lots of homes are being listed for sale, but they are then going under contract quickly, which keeps inventory levels low but the pace of home sales high.
-That said, inventory levels have been rising over the past eight months.
+We have seen inventory starting to increase in 2022, though it seems to be declining again now.